Archdiocese of Portland in Oregon: 1810 to 1846

 When the American expedition of 1810 entered the Willamette Valley of present-day Oregon, it included 13 French-Canadian Catholics.
 Several of them, including the fur trader Étienne Lucier, decided to settle there.
 By 1829, Lucier had established a permanent land claim next to the Willamette Fur Post near French Prairie.
 At this time, the region was claimed by both the United States and Great Britain.

 In 1836, Lucier and 15 other Catholic settlers petitioned Auxiliary Bishop Norbert Provencher, head of the church in present-day Manitoba, to send a priest to their settlement.
 They constructed St. Paul's Church, the oldest church in Oregon, in St. Paul, Oregon, that same year.
 However, the British-owned Hudson's Bay Company (HBC) which owned fur trading concessions in the region, objected to Provencher establishing a Catholic mission in the Willamette Valley.
 To appease the HBC, Provencher agreed to move the mission north of the Columbia River into present-day Washington State.
-In 1838, he sent the missionary priests Reverend François Norbert Blanchet and Reverend Modeste Demers to Fort Vancouver in Washington.
+In 1838, he sent the missionary priests François Norbert Blanchet and Modeste Demers to Fort Vancouver in Washington.

 In 1843, the Vatican established the Vicariate Apostolic of the Oregon Territory, with Blanchet as its first vicar apostolic.
 Along with all of Oregon, the vicariate also included present-day Idaho and Montana.
-The following year, Reverend Pierre-Jean DeSmet, along with other priests and a contingent of the Sisters of Notre Dame de Namur, arrived in Astoria, Oregon, from Belgium.
+The following year, Pierre-Jean DeSmet, along with other priests and a contingent of the Sisters of Notre Dame de Namur, arrived in Astoria, Oregon, from Belgium.